Comfortmaker Delayed Ignition

 How to Fix / Troubleshooting

-Safety: Delayed ignition can damage the heat exchanger and is a fire hazard.
-Turn off gas and power before inspecting burners.
+Safety: Delayed ignition can damage the heat exchanger and poses a fire hazard.
+Turn off gas and power before inspecting the burners.

 Steps: